Center for Financial and Accounting Literacy

 Proposal by Investors Technical Advisory Committee

-Key Performance Indicators
+The Importance of Key Performance Indicators

 As disclosures grow ever more detailed and difficult to understand, there is a growing awareness that financial literacy should include an understanding of generally accepted analytical techniques to complement GAAP.
 This might include an understanding of key performance indicators (KPIs) In recent years, management, boards of directors, and securities analysts have begun to focus more closely on KPIs as a result of recent developments, including the following: